zanonmark/Google-4-TbSync/README.md

 ## Additional information

-Please refer to the [wiki section](https://github.com/zanonmark/Google-4-TbSync/wiki) for other useful information, including guides and user contributions.
+Please refer to the [wiki section](https://github.com/zanonmark/Google-4-TbSync/wiki) for other useful information, including FAQ, guides and user contributions.